Dr Christian Bueger

 Reader in International Relations

 His fields of research are Security Studies, International Political Sociology, International Organizations, and Sociology of Science and Expertise.
 He is currently the principal investigator of the project "SAFE SEAS.
 A study of maritime capacity building in the Western Indian Ocean" funded by the British Academy.
 Prior he worked on the project "Counter-Piracy Governance - A Praxiographic Analysis" funded by a Future Research Leader grant of the UK’s Economic and Social Research Council [ES/K008358/1].
 He is also one of the lead investigators of the Lessons Learned Consortium of the Contact Group on Piracy off the Coast of Somalia .
-He is an associate editor of the European Journal of International Security (Cambridge UP) and a co-editor of Piracy-studies.org – The Research Portal for Maritime Security.
+He is the lead editor (Europe) of the European Journal of International Security (Cambridge UP) and a co-editor of Piracy-studies.org – The Research Portal for Maritime Security.
 His research has featured in different media, including, among others, ITV, The Guardian, Africa Renewal, Veja or The New Internationalist.
 He is a regular speaker at events on maritime security and international relations.
 Further information is available at his private website.

 Christian Bueger is Reader in International Relations.
 Before joining Cardiff as a Lecturer in 2012 he was a Leverhulme fellow at the Greenwich Maritime Institute, London and a post-doctoral fellow at the Institute for Development and Peace, Duisburg.
 He received his PhD from the European University Institute in 2010.
 During his PhD studies he was a visiting researcher at Cornell University, Ithaca, USA and a research assistant to the European Report on Development 2009.
 Prior he graduated as a Diplom-Politologe from the Goethe University Frankfurt am Main, Germany, and worked at the Institute for Social Research, Frankfurt am Main and the Peace Research Institute Frankfurt.